com-480-data-visualization/datavis-project-2022-syrinx/Milestone1.md

 The statistical view will have the same filters as the ensemble views.
 The timeline will contain a brush to zoom in or out in the 2018 year.
 Finally, the map will also have zoom in and out.
 It is important to realize that the ensemble, portrait and timeline are thought as tools to remember and honour these dead women.
-The design will take into account this specificity.
+The design will take into account this specificity and only the information related to them will be shown (no suspect age or occupation mentioned).

 People that explore our visualization would be able to connect with who were these women, and understand how unique they were, meanwhile, part of a similar and deathly pattern of violence from men against women.